JohnGiorgi/mathematics-for-machine-learning/index.md

 We've also seen that although, perhaps, it's _easiest_ to think of vector operations _geometrically_, we don't have to do it in a real (number) space.
 We can also define vector operations on vectors that list different types of objects, like the _attributes of a house_.

-## Week 2: Vectors are objects that move around space
+## Week 2: Vectors are Objects that Move Around Space

 In this module, we will look at the types operations we can do with vectors - finding the modulus or magnitude (size), finding the angle between vectors (dot or inner product) and projecting one vector onto another.
 We can then examine how the entries describing a vector will depend on what vectors we use to define the axes - the basis.
 That will then let us determine whether a proposed set of basis vectors are what's called [**linearly independent**](http://www.wikiwand.com/en/Linear_independence).
 This will complete our examination of vectors, allowing us to move on to matrices and then start to solve linear algebra problems.